2015 Tour de Romandie

 The 2015 Tour de Romandie was the 69th edition of the Tour de Romandie stage race.
 It took place from 28 April to 3 May and was the fourteenth race of the 2015 UCI World Tour.
-The race took place around the Romandy region of Switzerland, starting in Lac de Joux and finishing in Lausanne.
+The race took place in the Romandy region of Switzerland, starting in Lac de Joux and finishing in Lausanne.
 The race included six stages, with a team time trial at the beginning and an individual time trial at the end with four hilly or mountainous stages in between.
 The queen stage was the fifth stage, which finished on the climb above Champex.